SpenceKonde/arduino-volume1/README.md

 **vol.delay**();   **vol.delayMicroseconds**();
 **vol.millis**();   **vol.micros**();

-These are replacements to the standard time-keeping Arduino functions designed to compensate for the changes in the Timer0 clock divisor.
-See [Limitations](#limitations).
+**Spence Konde 2021: These are NO LONGER NEEDED since changing to use timer2... and delayMicroseconds never was because that doesn't use the timer, it counts clock cycles.**

 **vol.end**();